bevacqua/contra/README.md

 });
 ```

-## `λ.concurrent(tasks[, done])`
+## `λ.concurrent(tasks[, concurrency [, done]])`

 Executes tasks concurrently.
 Results get passed as an array or hash to an optional `done` callback.
 Task order is preserved in results.
+You can set a concurrency cap, and it's uncapped by default.

 - `tasks` Collection of functions with the `(cb)` signature.
 Can be an array or an object
+- `concurrency` Optional concurrency level, used by the internal [queue](#%CE%BBqueueworker-concurrency1)
 - `done` Optional function with the `(err, results)` signature

 ```js